Medius named an Approved

 Who are the main stakeholders in

-the B2B e-Invoicing process?
+the B2B e-invoicing process?

 The Public Invoicing Portal (PPF) will serve as a directory of electronic invoice recipients, and as an intermediary for the transmission of tax data.